Diagnosis

 Preparing for your appointment

-You will likely need a dilated eye exam to check for macular degeneration.
+You likely will need a dilated eye exam to check for macular degeneration.
 Make an appointment with a doctor who specializes in eye care, such as an optometrist or an ophthalmologist.
 An eye doctor can perform a complete eye exam.

 What you can do